Methylene (compound)

-Methylene (IUPAC name: methylidene, also called carbene or methene) is an organic compound with the chemical formula CH_{2} (also written [CH_{2}] and not to be confused with compressed hydrogen, which is also denoted CH_{2}).
+Methylene (IUPAC name: methylidene, also called carbene or methene) is an organic compound with the chemical formula CH2 (also written [CH2] and not to be confused with compressed hydrogen, which is also denoted CH2).
 It is a colourless gas that fluoresces in the mid-infrared range, and only persists in dilution, or as an adduct.

 Methylene is the simplest carbene.
 It is usually detected only at very low temperatures or as a short-lived intermediate in chemical reactions.

 Nomenclature

 The trivial name carbene is the preferred IUPAC name.
 The systematic names methylidene and dihydridocarbon, valid IUPAC names, are constructed according to the substitutive and additive nomenclatures, respectively.

 Methylidene is viewed as methane with two hydrogen atoms removed.
 By default, this name pays no regard to the radicality of the methylene.
 Although in a context where the radicality is considered, it can also name the non-radical excited state, whereas the radical ground state with two unpaired electrons is named methanediyl.

-Methylene is also used as the trivial name for the substituent groups methanediyl (>CH_{2}), and methylidene (=CH_{2}).
+Methylene is also used as the trivial name for the substituent groups methanediyl (>(CH2)), and methylidene (=CH2).
 It was introduced as early as 1835 by French chemists Jean-Baptiste Dumas and Eugene Peligot after determining methanol's chemical structure.
-They coined it the Greek μέθυ (methy) "wine" and ὕλη (hȳlē) "wood, patch of trees" (even though the correct Greek word for the substance "wood" is xylo-) with the intention of highlighting its origins, 'alcohol made from wood (substance)'.
+They coined it the Greek μέθυ (methy) "wine" and ὕλη (hȳlē) "forest, firewood, matter" with the intention of highlighting its origins, 'alcohol made from wood (substance)'.